payrollhero/excel_templating/README.md

     end
 ```

+The 'list' item may be an Array or :from_data, if it says :from_data, the list
+will be sourced from the same key in the 'all_sheets' data portion.

 The excel templater will add an additional sheet to your generated xls
 file called 'Data Sources' and 'foo' and 'bar' will be written to that sheet.
 If you don't want a sheet to be created, use inline: true to write the validation